 Today (Monday) marks the third anniversary of the military coup that brought Panamanian strongman General Omar Torrijos Herrera to power.

-Today (Monday) marks the third anniversary of the military coup that brought Panamanian strongman General Omar Torrijos Herrera to power.
+Background: Today (Monday) marks the third anniversary of the military coup that brought Panamanian strongman General Omar Torrijos Herrera to power.
 United States observers feared that mass demonstrations called to celebrate the anniversary could take a violent anti-American turn -- Panamanians are calling for the return of the 10-mile (16 km) wide U.S. controlled Panama canal zone.
 But there was no sign of violence as General Torrijos started the celebrations by watching a rally of 30,000 schoolchildren in Panama City.
 This pre-coverage of the flashpoint anniversary was filmed by the National Broadcasting Company.

 SYNOPSIS: Monday marked the third anniversary of the military coup that brought Panamanian strongman, General Omar Torrijos Herrera, to power.
 Here, he's the centre of attraction for some thirty thousand schoolchildren, ferried to a Panama City stadium to honour the General.
 It was a peaceful lead-in to Monday's celebrations.
 But United States observers in Panama feared that the anniversary could take a violent anti-American turn.